 Every three years, at least 30 residences are tested for lead and copper at-the-tap.
 The most recent set of samples were collected in 2020.
 Lead was detected in three homes, none of which exceeded the action level.
 Copper was detected in 24 homes, none of which exceeded the action level.
 A regulatory action level is the concentration which, if exceeded, triggers treatment or other requirements that a water system must follow.
-In 2021, no school submitted a request to be sampled for lead.
+In 2020, no school submitted a request to be sampled for lead.

 LEAD AND COPPER SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL PHG 90% LEVEL SITES ABOVE AL/ TOTAL SITES AL Violation?
 TYPICAL SOURCE Copper (ppm) 2020 1.3 0.3 0.12 0/35 No Internal corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead (ppb) - Residential Testing 2020 15 0.2 ND 0/35 No Lead (ppb) - Flemming MS 2018 15 0.2 ND 0/5 No Internal corrosion of household water plumbing systems; discharges from Lead (ppb) - Eshelman Elem.
-2018 15 0.2 1.61 0/5 No industrial manufacturers; erosion of natural deposits Lead (ppb) - Lomita Magnet 2018 15 0.2 3.044 0/5 No naturar deposits
+2018 15 0.2 1.61 0/5 No industrial manufacturers; erosion of Lead (ppb) - Lomita Magnet 2018 15 0.2 3.044 0/5 No natural deposits

 Notes: [A] Measured within the Distribution System; [B] Measured at Cypress Water Production Facility effluent this is also the entry point to Zone I of the Distribution System; [C] Measured at Well #5; [D] City is not required to test for every parameter each year.
 If indicated, data is from a previous year.
+[E] MWD supplied the median HPC result in place of the average.
+[F] The State Water Resources Control Board considers 50 pCi/L to be the level of concern for beta particles.

-TABLE DEFINITIONS -
+TABLE DEFINITIONS